sybrew/the-seo-framework/readme.txt

 		/
 		* Automated descriptions show their original value after being emptied again.
 			* Social descriptions were also indirectly affected.
+		* The sitemap transient is no longer set when its related caching option is disabled.
 		/
 		* TODO: https://wordpress.org/support/topic/auto-generated-description-not-working-with-beaver-builder/#post-10075230